MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/azure-arc-disaster-recovery-for-windows-server.md

    1. A vault for the infrastructure.
    1. A Hyper-V site.
    1. A replication policy.
-1. Once infrastructure preparations are complete, and the ASR extension is successfully installed on the node, you'll see the **Status: Infrastructure prepared successfully** pop up notification.
+1. Once infrastructure preparations are complete, and the Azure Site Recovery extension is successfully installed on the node, the **Status: Infrastructure prepared successfully** pop-up notification is displayed.
 1. Lastly, select **Enable replication**.

 > [!NOTE]